pyca/cryptography/docs/development/custom-vectors/cast5.rst

 CAST5 Vector Creation
 =====================

-This page documents the code that was used to generate the CAST5 CBC, CFB, and OFB test vectors as well as the code used to verify them against another implementation.
-For CAST5 the vectors were generated using OpenSSL and verified with Go.
+This page documents the code that was used to generate the CAST5 CBC, CFB, OFB, and CTR test vectors as well as the code used to verify them against another implementation.
+For CAST5 the CBC, CFB, and OFB vectors were generated using OpenSSL and the CTR vectors were generated using Apple's CommonCrypto.
+All of the modes were verified with Go.

 Creation
 --------